 Fill in your information below to get a copy of our curriculum.

-Get the CAPP Program outline and syllabus as well as the dates of the next program nearest you by filling out the form below.
+Get the Certificate in Applied Positive Psychology (CAPP) Program outline and syllabus as well as the dates of the next program nearest you by filling out the form below.
 You can even chat with one of our program managers for a free consultation (optional):

-You can also email Jean Poling, our CAPP Program Manager: email@example.com to request a copy.
+You can also email Jaime ‘JJ’ Weisberg: email@example.com, our TFC Change Agent Accelerator to request a copy.

 How much does the program cost?

 The investment in the program depends on your payment structure and when you register.
-The Early Bird deadline dates are listed for each CAPP Location.
+The Early Bird deadline dates are listed for each Certificate in Applied Positive Psychology (CAPP) Location.

-- $4800: Register after the Early Bird Deadline and choose the payment plan (**)
+- $6,795: Register after the Early Bird Deadline and choosing the Payment Plan

 NOTE: Payment Plans are only available via credit card.